fraterrisus/walkthroughs/aethus/items.md

 *Effect:* Increases the capacity of any Storage item inside it (see table).

 This large, warehouse-shaped module is designed to hold an enormous amount of storage.
 You can fit six [Storage Containers](#storage-container) or two [Storage Silos](#storage-silo) in here if you try hard enough (and are willing to block two exits).
-Snaps to one of the doors along the long axis, which is a little surprising.

 {% endaethusitem %}
 {% aethusitem 'Cave Mushroom' %}